RootPrivileges/terragrunt-aws/README.md

 On top of this starting point, the production-grade guide series at https://gruntwork.io/guides/ further details the principles that have influenced multiple design decisions, as well as reuse of the [AWS Secure-Baseline Terraform modules](https://registry.terraform.io/modules/nozaq/secure-baseline/) from [nozaq](https://github.com/nozaq/).

 One break from traditional AWS security hardening guidance, is that there is no dedicated Security account to hold IAM users and audit data.
 This is instead held within the initial Organisation account.
+This is to ensure that manual intervention of AWS Support is not required (I have encountered issues attempting to create a fourth child account on a brand-new Master account).

 ## Description

-After converting the initial AWS account into an organisation, the following accounts are created within the organisation for holding AWS resources:
+After converting the initial AWS account into an organisation, the following accounts are created within that organisation for holding AWS resources:

 - Production
 - Staging